xen-project/xen/docs/misc/xen-command-line.markdown

 * `K` or `k`: KiB (2^10)
 * `B` or `b`: Bytes

 Without a size suffix, the default will be kilo.
+Providing a suffix other than those listed above is undefined.

 ### String